 An accounting information system’s software refers to the computer programs used to keep and access data.

-This can range from simple and user-friendly systems like QuickBooks to huge corporate databases.
+These programs can range from simple and user-friendly systems like QuickBooks to huge corporate databases.
+Some systems may soon be capable of learning based on human events and input.
 AIS software must, above all else, be reliable, efficient, and secure.
 Managers and executives rely on the information generated by their AIS to make pertinent financial choices for their businesses.

-Publicly traded companies will find some additional regulations concerning their AIS software.
+Publicly traded companies will find some additional regulations concerning their AIS software depending on the law in the state or country where they are located.
 The Sarbanes-Oxley Act of 2002 requires certain levels of transparency and accountability in the software systems of corporations owned by shareholders.
 This act was passed in the wake of corporate scandals around the turn of the century involving companies like Enron, WorldCom, and dozens more.

 Information Technology Infrastructure

-This term refers to the hardware used to run an accounting information system.
+This term refers to the hardware resources used to run an accounting information system.

 This typically consists of normal office equipment like computers, printers, monitors, routers, servers, surge protection, and storage software.
 It must be fully compatible with the software used to compile and store financial information.
 An accounting IT infrastructure should be efficiently run and optimized for all of the required software.